AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 {% include image_tag.html url="/AdBOOST/images/exports/FacebookBannerMapping.png" alt="Facebook Banner Mapping" style="" %}

 If you want to assign banner template as a product image and you see dialog below, it means you do not have any banners that are suitable for Facebook advertising network or you have not yet created any banner template at all.
-In this case follow our [Banner generator manual]({% post_url 2017-01-31-banner-generator %}) to create some.
+In this case follow our [Banner generator manual]({% post_url 2017-01-31-banner-generator | prepend: "/AdBOOST" %}) to create some.

 {% include image_tag.html url="/AdBOOST/images/exports/FacebookNoBanners.png" alt="Facebook No Banners" style="" %}

+When you have successfully created at least one banner template, that is eligible for usage in Facebook (ratio 1:1 and minimal width 600px), content of banner template assign dialog will change to version shown on image below.

+{% include image_tag.html url="/AdBOOST/images/exports/FacebookBannersModal.png" alt="Facebook Banners Modal" style="" %}

+As in case of category mapping, green <i class="glyphicon glyphicon-ok">&nbsp;</i>icon will be displayed in image property row to indicate that banner template assign is active, right after submit of dialog.

+{% include image_tag.html url="/AdBOOST/images/exports/FacebookBannerAssignActive.png" alt="Facebook Banners Assign Active" style="" %}

+If you have set all required properties and your are satisfied with overall structure of your export, scroll to the bottom of the page and click one of submit buttons:

+- Save & export - saves the export schema, creates export itself and refreshes the page
+- Save & go to next step - does same as the first button but navigates to item filtering after successfull save

+{% include image_tag.html url="/AdBOOST/images/exports/ExportSubmitBtns.png" alt="Export Submit Buttons" style="" %}

+### Export status

+No matter what option you choose, every screen of export setup will contain status label and URL after first schema submit.

+{% include image_tag.html url="/AdBOOST/images/exports/ExportStatusLabel.png" alt="Export Status Label" style="" %}

+Status label is an indicator of export health and can have following states:

+{% include image_tag.html url="/AdBOOST/images/StatusLabelStates.png" alt="Status Label States" style="" %}